akdsss/Prof.-Liu-s-Group-Website/content/zh/authors/Yan Wang/_index.md

 ---
 # Display name
-title: Yan Wang
+title: 王衍

 # Full name (for SEO)
-first_name: Yan
+first_name: 衍
-last_name: Wang
+last_name: 王

 # Username (this should match the folder name)
 authors: